lgreski/datasciencectacontent/markdown/rprog-githubDesktopSync.md

 <img src="./images/rprog-githubDesktop11.png">

-# Step 6: Find the SHA-1 hash code
+## Step 6: Find and Copy the SHA-1 hash code

 Finally, since students must post the SHA-1 hash code along with the URL for the Github repository for the assignment, view it by clicking on the first few characters of the hash code in the upper right corner of the file viewer window.